iVis-at-Bilkent/chise.js/README.md

           return 10;
         },
         // Whether to adjust node label font size automatically.
-        // If this option return false do not adjust label sizes according to node height uses node.data('labelsize')
+        // If this option returns false, do not adjust label sizes according to node heights; use node.data('labelsize')
-        // instead of doing it.
+        // instead.
         adjustNodeLabelFontSizeAutomatically: function() {
           return true;
         },